 Mortgage Loans Explained: A Comprehensive Guide

-Understanding mortgage loans is not just a financial necessity, but a critical step for anyone planning to buy a house or refinance their existing mortgage.
-This article delves into what mortgage loans are, the various types available, how to qualify for them, and what the process entails.
+Understanding mortgage loans is not just a financial necessity but a critical step for anyone planning to buy a house or refinance their existing mortgage.
+This article delves into mortgage loans, the various types available, how to qualify for them, and what the process entails.

 A mortgage loan is any loan specifically used to finance the purchase of a home or property.
-When you secure a mortgage, you borrow money from someone else (usually a bank, credit union or mortgage company) and promise to pay back the loan over 15-30 years with an agreed-upon interest.
-The loan is secured using the property itself, providing a sense of security that should you default and not pay off your mortgage, the lender has a perfect right (after suitable notice) to take title to your house, flat or building.
+When you secure a mortgage, you borrow money from someone else (usually a bank, credit union, or mortgage company) and promise to repay the loan over 15-30 years with an agreed-upon interest.
+The loan is secured using the property, providing a sense of security that should you default and not pay off your mortgage, the lender has a perfect right (after suitable notice) to take title to your house, flat, or building.

 Key Terms to Know